Gever Tulley, Founder & Education Architect

 Lili is a theater-maker, writer, and puppeteer, whose life as an artist is instrumental in her work as an educator.
 She has taught drama in several Bay Area elementary schools, developed plays with students in Vermont and in Boston, and facilitated several Bay Area Inner-City Youth Theater Programs, including working with the SF Mime Troupe.
 She studied Mask and Mime at the International School of Theater Jacques Lecoq in Paris, directed her original production in the San Francisco Fringe Festival, and toured the East Coast and Midwest teaching and performing with Bread and Puppet Theater, where she spends time each summer creating puppet acts, playing music, gardening and cooking.
 She is now developing a small theater company of her own in the Bay Area.
 Lili loves that Brightworks’ small size and innovative structure allow her to get to know her students deeply, and to help them chase their own passions with excitement and determination.

-Phillip has been a teacher of science, math, art, and graphic design at Joseph George Middle School in San Jose for the past five years.
-Similarly to Christie, he also started teaching through Teach for America.
-His experiences there influenced his decision to throw out the textbook and create his own curriculum for students at all ability levels.
+Phillip was a teacher of science, math, art, and graphic design at Joseph George Middle School in San Jose for five years, starting as a Teach for America teacher, before coming to Brightworks last year.
+His experiences at JGMS influenced his decision to throw out the textbook and create his own curriculum for students at all ability levels.
 Phillip is drawn to learning that incorporates multiple disciplines and weaves the sciences within the arts as often as possible.
 He has held fellowships at Stanford’s College of Education and Lockheed Martin Space Systems in order to broaden his understanding and experience of what students need to be successful, creative, confident adults.
 He believes in teaching students to be lifelong self-learners through collaboration rooted in the design thinking process.
 Outside of teaching, he is a practicing graphic artist, painter, and event stylist.

 Keaghan Townsend, After School Collaborator

-Keaghan has spent his entire life around children, and as such, can sometimes only be distinguished in the classroom by his relative height and has worked with many programs that engage, encourage, and expand upon children’s innate curiosity.
+Keaghan has worked with many programs that engage, encourage, and expand upon children’s innate curiosity.
 He has led groups of children through survival simulations in the wilderness at Trackers, built collaborative teams and manifesting design dreams as a Team Leader at Camp Galileo, and held impromptu kid-curiosity led lectures with groups of excited children at a number of other childcare centers, using these experiences to guide his mission to participate in educational environments and communities that truly allow young humans to be the agent of their own learning.
 When not teaching or thrifting, Keaghan can often be found in makeshift forts (indoors and out), writing, or recording with homemade, found, and/or tinkered analog equipment.

 Auxiliary and Projects Staff